 15-Amp Duplex Receptacle

-- Each of the two outlets has a long (neutral) slot, a shorter (hot) slot and a half-round grounding hole.
+A standard 15-amp duplex receptacle outlet is the most common type of outlet used in residential homes.
+Each of the two outlets has a long (neutral) slot, a shorter (hot) slot and a half-round grounding hole.

 GFCI Outlets (Ground Fault Circuit Interrupter)

 A GFCI outlet (ground fault circuit interrupter) outlet protects against electric shocks.
 It continually monitors the flow of electricity and automatically shuts off power when necessary.
 Electrical code requires that GFCI receptacles be installed in bathrooms, wet areas of kitchens, basements and outdoors.

 When an electrical current jumps between wires or connections it can create a spark.
 This is called an arc fault.
 AFCI outlets are a specialty electrical outlet that protects against electrical fires and damage to electrical cords.
 The National Electrical Code recommends AFCI outlets in certain areas of the home, such as bedrooms and living rooms.